ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 module load CBI
 ```

-Then use `module avail` to list what modules are available.
+Then use `module avail` to list what modules and versions are available (or see below).
 Next, to actually get access to one or more of the shared software modules, use `module load <name>` or `module load <name>/<version>`.
 Here are a few examples:
 ```sh
 module load bowtie2
 module load bowtie2/2.2.6